 Lifefactory Glass Bottle and Sippy Caps

 For the past 4 years, these are the cups we’ve relied on.
 They hold up incredibly well, are great for storing leftover liquids in the fridge, and are made from glass, which eliminates any concerns about plastic.
 The Sippy Caps can be tricky for some younger toddler to manage—my older daughter took a while to learn them, the youngest took to them instantly—so let your toddler practice if needed.
+This gets my vote for the best sippy cup for one year olds.

-Best Transition Cup for Baby
+Best Transition/Trainer Cup for Baby

 Best Sippy Cup for 2 and 3 Year Olds